keith-ng/Projects/DA - Game Sales Analysis/README.md

 # In-game Purchases Analysis

-### Problem Statement
+### Project Objectives
 This analysis seeks to derive insights into consumer behaviour within in-game or in-app purchases.
+Purchases in this game offer only aesthetic value and not any advantages.

 ### Dataset